 The final number (180) is the direction of the astigmatism.
-Astigmatism, a football-shaped eye, can be measured in any direction around the clock.
-We use the numbers from 1 to 180 to indicate the orientation of the football shape.
+Astigmatism, an oval-shaped eye, can be measured in any direction around the clock.
+We use the numbers from 1 to 180 to indicate the orientation of the oval shape.

 There may be additional numbers in a glasses prescription.
 For instance, if the basic prescription is followed by a small number with a superscript (1^) it indicates prism correction.
 There may be more than one set of prism numbers for each eye.

 If you are over age 40 and have presbyopia, there may be numbers on your prescription that describe the added magnifying power prescribed for progressive lenses or bifocals so you can see clearly up close.
 These "add powers" usually go from +0.75 to +3.00, depending on your age and visual needs.

 Finally, your eye doctor may indicate that anti-reflective (AR) coating should be applied to the lenses.
 This microscopic coating eliminates distracting reflections for the clearest, most comfortable vision possible.